amperser/proselint/proselint/demo.md

 The lady lawyer handled my case.
 John and Mary married.
 Now they are man and wife.
 Chairman Mao was the chairman of the communist party.

-# Dates
-The 1950's were a swell time.
-The 50's were a swell time.
-Things happened from 1980-1999 and from 240-398 A.D.
-March, 2013 was notable in that
-In February of 2010, the mayor considered

 # Punctuation
 Smith, et. al (2006) said